-3 The courses listed in the following sections refer to the ETH Zurich course catalogue valid on the publication date of this brochure.
+3 The courses listed in the following sections refer to the ETH Zurich course catalogue valid on the press date of this brochure.
 The order of listing in each section follows these rules: all courses of study programme Environmental Science (numbers starting with 701) which take place in the autumn semester are listed first.
 Followed by courses of other study programmes in autumn semester with increasing numbers.
 The same rules apply for the spring semester.
 Detailed information for each course is given in the ETH Zurich online course catalogue: www.vvz.ethz.ch.

-Module: Climate Module: Climate History and Paleoclimatology Course Number Title Sem. Туре СР 651-4057-00 Climate History and Palaeoclimatology HS 2 G 4 701-1317-00 Global Biogeochemical Cycles and Climate FS 3 G 3 651-4004-00 The Global Carbon Cycle - Reduced FS 2 G 3 651-4044-04 Micropalaeontology and Molecular Palaeontology FS 2 G 3 651-4226-00 Geochemical and Isotopic Tracers of the Earth System FS 2 V 3 651-4157-004 Past Droughts, Floods and Rainfall Variability FS 2 S 2 651-4157-024 Impact and Drivers of Past Ocean Circulation Change FS 2 S 2
+Module: Climate History and Paleoclimatology Course Number Title Sem. Туре CP 651-4057-00 Climate History and Palaeoclimatology HS 2 G 4 701-1317-00 Global Biogeochemical Cycles and Climate FS 3 G 3 651-4004-00 The Global Carbon Cycle - Reduced FS 2 G 3 651-4044-04 Micropalaeontology and Molecular Palaeontology FS 2 G 3 651-4226-00 Geochemical and Isotopic Tracers of the Earth System FS 2 V 3 651-xxxx-xx 4 Past Droughts, Floods and Rainfall Variability FS 2

-Module: Hydrolo Module: Hydrology and Water Cycle Course Number Title Sem. Туре СР 701-1251-00 Land-Climate Dynamics HS 2 G 3 701-1253-00 Analysis of Climate and Weather Data HS 2 G 3 102-0468-10 Watershed Modelling HS 4 G 6 651-4053-05 Boundary Layer Meteorology HS 3 G 4
+Module: Hydrolo Module: Hydrology and Water Cycle Course Number Title Sem. Туре СР 701-1251-00 Land-Climate Dynamics HS 2 G 3 701-1253-005 Analysis of Climate and Weather Data HS 2 G 3 102-0468-10 Watershed Modelling HS 4 G 6 651-4053-05 Boundary Layer Meteorology HS 3 G 4

-Additionally to the compulsory 40 CP in the major Atmosphere and Climate students choose up to 20 CP in the category electives/minors.
-Elective courses listed below are a selection of courses to deepen the students' knowledge in the chosen major.
+Electives courses listed below are a selection of courses to deepen your knowledge in the chosen Major.
 This list is not complete.
-The following elective courses are especially recommended to supplement the corresponding modules.
+The following Elective Courses are especially recommended to supplement the corresponding modules.

 The lecture "Self-learning Course on Advanced Topics in Atmospheric and Climate Science" will be offered in spring semester (701-1280-00) and autumn semester (701-1281-00) for each of the following modules.
-It is possible to enroll in both lectures (spring and autumn semester) but the students have to choose a different field of specialization.
+It is possible to enroll in both lectures (spring and autumn semester) but you have to choose a different field of specialization.